coderRohan123/LEETCODE-DAILYCHALLENGE/README.md

 ## 9:872.
 Leaf-Similar Trees
 ## 10: 2385.
 Amount of Time for Binary Tree to Be Infected
 ## 11:1026.
 Maximum Difference Between Node and Ancestor
+## 12:1704.
+Determine if String Halves Are Alike